vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 $ systemctl start nebula
 ```

-If users want to automatically start Nebula Graph when the machine starts, run the following command:
+If users want to automatically start NebulaGraph when the machine starts, run the following command:

 ```bash
 $ systemctl enable nebula